Video Quality Requirements

 Uploading r3d (RED camera native files)

-.r3d - files should be uploaded within a ZIP file which must include .r3d file itself as well as color corrected or original version of .MOV preview file not less than 1080P (1920X1080) in size.
+.r3d - files should be uploaded within a ZIP file which must include .r3d file itself as well as color corrected or the original version of .MOV preview file not less than 1080P (1920X1080) in size.

 You may include .rmd (color grading info) file if the preview clip is color graded.

 After upload, you will be able to price/sell video file separately or in combination with .r3d file bundle.